-Cinnamon and diabetes have a common interest; insulin-sensitivity of our cells is increased by the spice, enhancing the absorption of raised glucose from the blood.
+Cinnamon and diabetes have a common interest; the insulin-sensitivity of our cells is increased by the spice, enhancing the absorption of raised glucose from the blood.

 Diabetes is a complex disease with some researchers saying there are not three but over a hundred different kinds.
 All of the most common type-2 varieties have one thing in common; the receptors on our cells have poor sensitivity to insulin.
 They aren't able to access the high glucose in the blood stream.

-The net result is that the liver has to suck up all that glucose; it is then trapped as fat and makes us vulnerable to a serious disease called non-alcoholic steatohepatis.
+The net result is that the liver has to suck up all that glucose; it is then trapped as fat and makes us vulnerable to a serious disease called non-alcoholic steatohepatitis.
 It is often fatal.

 Interesting research suggest that cinnamon gives amazing protection; along with the B-vitamin called choline.